How Much Should I Charge for a Gig?

 What kind of gig are you playing?

-For instance, wedding gigs are not in the same market as pub gigs.
-Pub gigs are not in the same market as festivals, and so on.
+It is crucial to be aware of the type of gig you will perform.
+Why?
+Because different jobs are located in various markets.
+Wedding tasks, for example, are not in the same market as pub appearances.
+Pub activities are not in the same market as festivals and so on.

 These are just a few examples of the differences between one gig and another.

 When coming up with an offer, consider these factors:

 - will this gig help me reach a wider audience or am I in just for the money?